-Data Units: Categorical 1 - 3 (seral stage), continuous variable 0-1 representing percentage of a HUC (early and late seral stage)
+Data Units: Categorical 1 - 3 (seral stages), continuous variable 0-1 representing percentage of a HUC (early and late seral stage)

-Creation Method: The FVEG data, used in characterizing vegetation and habitat conditions for a number of metrics in this kit, contain data on tree size (see FVEG discussion above).
-Seral stages for forested lands are binned into one of three categories of tree size (Early, Mid, Late) and those are defined by tree diameter, per the CWHR system.
+Creation Method: The limitations imposed by FVS allow for the CWHR classification to be used by the F3 model, however the seral stages for forested lands had to be binned into one of three categories (Early, Mid, Late) and those are defined by tree diameter, per the CWHR system.

 Size Class Size (inches DBH) Seral Stage

-1 - Seedling less than 1 Early (1)
+1 Seedling less than 1 Early (1)

-2 - Sapling 1-6 Early (1)
+2 Sapling 1-6 Early (1)

-3 - Pole 6 - 11 Mid (2)
+3 Pole 6-11 Mid (2)

-4 - Small 11 - 24 Mid (2)
+4 Small 11 - 24 Mid (2)

-5 - Medium to Large 24+ Late (3)
+5 Medium to Large 24+ Late (3)

-6 - Multi-storied 36 - 48 Late (3)
+6 Multi-storied 36 - 48 Late (3)

 Late Seral conditions have been lumped into a single classification (24" and up).

-The first layer provided here assigns a early, mid, or late seral value to each cell based on dominant tree size in the canopy.
-Null or NoData values in this raster represent areas of non-forest.
-The second and third data layer provided identify the proportion of the HUC12-scale (typically 10,000-30,000 acres in size) that is either early seral forest or late seral forest, respectively.
-These patterns can be highly variable at finer-scales so we used a HUC 12 watershed as the unit for expressing relative abundance.
+Early and late seral stage conditions were evaluated (separately) at the HUC12-scale (10,000-30,000 ac) as these patterns can be highly variable at finer-scales.
 For each HUC12, the proportion of the watershed covered by the evaluated seral stage has been calculated.

-Data Source: FVEG 2023

-File Name: SeralStage\EML\202304.tif; early\SeralStage\prop\202304.tif; late\SeralStage\prop\202304.tif
+File Name: SeralStage_EML_2021.tif; early_SeralStage_prop.tif; late_SeralStage_prop.tif